-As a small business owner, you have worked hard to build your business, attract clients, and become a solid part of your community’s economic growth.
+As a business owner, you have worked hard to build your business, attract clients, and become a solid part of your community’s economic growth.
 You need to protect your standing, your business, and any employees you may have.
 The law requires some degree of protection.
 However, you shouldn’t stop at just what is required.
 It’s wise to protect yourself and your business with the specific type and level of insurance that is appropriate.
-Here, we will go over what types of insurance for small business are available, what they protect, and why you might consider them.
+Here, we will go over what types of insurance for are available, what they protect, and why you might consider them.

 Florida law requires every business with any number of employees to have some insurance.
-The requirements vary based on the type of business, the amount of employees, and the equipment used for the business.
+The requirements vary based on the type of business, the number of employees, and the equipment used for the business.

 - Construction businesses with one or more employees must carry worker’s compensation insurance.
-This protects you and your employees from costs incurred by on the job injuries.
+This protects you and your employees from costs incurred by on-the-job injuries.

 - Any business that is non-construction and employs four or more people must have worker’s compensation insurance.